Imrich Matyáš: Early life

 Benefits Institute.
 He started advocating for the rights of homosexuals from 1919.

 Activism

 Imrich's work as an advocate for homosexuality has been influenced by the writings of German sexologist Magnus Hirschfeld and activist Kurt Hiller.
 Along with them, he was a member of the Scientific-Humanitarian Committee and the World League for Sexual Reform.
 To aid Bratislava's queer community, he authored a manual for gay people abound how to defend themselves in the criminal justice system.

 After World War II, the new Czechoslovak government continued the criminalisation of homosexual acts and the new Penal Code of 1950 made it punishable to up to one year of imprisonment.
 Imrich actively argued against the legislation and tried to convince officials about amending it.
-Homosexuality was finally decriminalised in Czechoslovakia in 29 November 1961.
+Homosexuality was finally decriminalised in Czechoslovakia on 29 November 1961.